-The Company was set up to provide the funding of mortgage loans acquired by the Group by using a revolving credit facility.
-Subsequently, the mortgage loans were sold to fellow group companies.
-During the year the Company operated in the United Kingdom, its principal activities are the provisions of first mortgage loans.
+During the year the Company operated in the United Kingdom, the Company's principal activity is the provision of first mortgage loans.
+The Company is currently engaged in loan relationships with other group companies.
+The Company provided a subordinated loan to Paragon Fourth Funding Limited, Paragon Fifth Funding Limited, Paragon Sixth Funding Limited and Paragon Seventh Funding Limited.
 There have been no significant changes in the Company's principal activities in the year under review.
 The directors are not aware, at the date of this report, of any likely major changes in the Company's activities in the next year.